 Your psychiatrist in Maryland can determine if DBT is right for your mental health needs

 Still a relatively new practice, Dialectic Behavior Therapy was first implemented in the 1980s and has been helping patients cope with their emotions ever since.
-Originally it was developed as a treatment for borderline personality disorder, but has since been adopted to treat many other common forms of mental illness.
-Your psychiatrist in Maryland can provide more insight as to whether or not DBT will help alleviate your symptoms.
+Originally, it was developed as a treatment for borderline personality disorder, but has since been adopted to treat many other common forms of mental illness.
+Your psychiatrist in Maryland can provide more insight as to whether DBT will help alleviate your symptoms.
 Patients suffering from any of the following mental health issues could be good candidates for DBT treatment:

 - Attention-deficit/hyperactivity disorder (ADHD)

 - Bipolar disorder